johnwesleyquintero/scalesmart/docs/academy/documentation.md

 ### Quiz Component

 The `Quiz` component is used to create interactive quizzes within academy modules.
 It allows users to test their knowledge and track their progress.
 The quiz results are stored in the `quizResults` property of the `AcademyDataType` in local storage.

+### ClientCourseList Component

+The `ClientCourseList` component is responsible for rendering the list of courses.
+It receives `courses`, `filter`, and `sort` props and displays the courses accordingly.

+### startCourseAction Function

+The `startCourseAction` function is used to initiate the process of starting a course.
+It is available through the `AcademyContext` and is used to set the active course.